 Domain authority (DA) is a scoring system that was developed by Moz, a major search engine optimization (SEO) company.
 You can read more on their page What Is Domain Authority?
 It’s meant to reflect how well each website is likely to do in search engine rankings.

 DA scores range from 1-100.
-They use a logarithmic scale, which means that the difference between 80 and 90 is way, way bigger than the difference between 0 and 10.
-Moz bases the score on a number of different factors, but from what I can tell a really important factor is links, both links that you’ve built within your site, and links from other sites pointing back to your site (backlinks).
+They use a logarithmic scale, meaning that the difference between 80 and 90 is way bigger than the difference between 0 and 10.
+Moz bases the score on a number of different factors, but from what I can tell, a really important factor is links.
+That includes links you’ve built within your site, and links from other sites pointing back to yours (backlinks).